-Recycling is literally the least you could do to be more sustainable.
-Recycle your cardboard, metal, plastic, and glass.
-Recycle motor oil, batteries, and electronic equipment.
-Recycle everything!
-On the subject of plastic, do everything in your power to avoid using it.
-This will be a difficult one, because plastic has enmeshed itself into every square centimeter of our lives, but using things like canvas bags while shopping, a reusable water bottle, and reusable cutlery are good ways to eliminate the excess.
+And on the subject of plastic, do everything in your power to avoid using it.
+This will be a difficult one, because plastic has enmeshed itself into every square centimeter of our lives.
+But doing things like carrying canvas bags while shopping, and a reusable water bottle and cutlery while on the go, are good ways to eliminate the excess.

 Solar power and other renewable energy sources are becoming more popular and affordable every day.
 Switching to 100 percent renewable energy may not be possible everywhere, but it is more possible now than it’s ever been.
 The process is not without its pitfalls and mainstream acceptance is still years away, but it’s a great way to be more sustainable.